tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/常见问题/生成 UserSig 签名_intl_en.md

 [](id:UserSig)
 ### What is UserSig?
-UserSig is a security signature designed by Tencent Cloud to prevent attackers from accessing your Tencent Cloud account.
+`UserSig` is a security signature designed by Tencent Cloud to prevent attackers from accessing your Tencent Cloud account.

 Currently, Tencent Cloud services including MLVB, TRTC, and IM all use this security mechanism.
-Whenever you want to use these services, you must provide three key pieces of information, i.e. `SDKAppID`, `UserID`, and `UserSig` in the initialization or login function of the corresponding SDK.
+Whenever you want to use these services, you must provide three key pieces of information, i.e., `SDKAppID`, `UserID`, and `UserSig` in the initialization or login function of the corresponding SDK.

 `SDKAppID` is used to identify your application, and `UserID` your user. `UserSig` is a security signature calculated based on the two parameters using the **HMAC SHA256** encryption algorithm.
 Attackers cannot use your Tencent Cloud traffic without authorization as long as they cannot forge a `UserSig`.